diffix/reference/docs/misc.md

 # Initial design notes of tight DB integration

-This document contains the initial design notes from issue #15.
+This document contains the initial design notes from [issue #15](https://github.com/diffix/reference/issues/15).

 These notes will be moved to individual documents as we go.

 # Dynamic noise layers

-In previous designs, the dynamic noise layers are based on AIDs (UIDs).
+In previous designs, the dynamic noise layers were based on AIDs (UIDs).
 The purpose of the dynamic noise layer is to defend against the first derivative difference attack.
 This is needed because the static noise layers constitute a predictable difference between the "left" and "right" queries in the attack pair.
 The dynamic layer is not predictable, because each bucket in the attack has a different set of AIDs, and therefore a different dynamic noise layer.

 One tricky point about the dynamic layer is that it must not be possible to generate many different dynamic noise layers for what is semantically the same query, thus averaging out the dynamic noise.
 To avoid this, we use the AIDs themselves in part to seed the dynamic noise layer.
 Queries with the same semantics will always produce the same set of AIDs.

-One of the difficulties with using AIDs with proxy Diffix is the cost of recording them.
+One of the difficulties with using AIDs with proxy Diffix was the cost of recording them.
 In the stats-based noise approach, we were not able to collect all of the AIDs, and so used the work-around of recording the min, max, and count.
 With DB Diffix, it should be reasonable to collect per-AID data, but it may be costly to recompute the set of distinct AIDs when adjusting for Low Effect (LE).

 With DB Diffix it appears that we can use the conditions themselves as the basis of dynamic noise layers instead of AIDs.
 There are two reasons.
 First, if we are doing Low Effect Detection (LED), then an attacker would not be able to use chaff conditions to average away dynamic noise layers.
 Second, with tight DB integration, we can do a good job of determining the semantics of each condition, and therefore prevent conditions with different syntax but same semantics.